 Difficult to distinguish between main zipper and expansion zipper

-The Made By Design Carry-On Spinner Suitcase is available in a mix of 8 attractive colors with a sleek exterior design that could easily pass for one of the top trending hardside suitcases.
-This version impressed our testers with its durable polycarbonate and ABS shell and its 360-degree spinning wheels.
-When paired with the telescoping handle (adjustable to 5 height settings), we found it to be easy to pull across various types of surfaces and over ledges.
+The Made By Design Carry-On Spinner Suitcase is available in a mix of eight attractive colors with a sleek exterior design that could easily pass for one of the top trending hardside suitcases.
+This version impressed our testers with its durable polycarbonate and ABS shell and 360-degree spinning wheels.
+When paired with the telescoping handle (adjustable to five height settings), we found it easy to pull across various types of surfaces and over ledges.
 According to our testers, the top and side carry handles are handy for lifting the suitcase in multiple ways, although the handles were placed tight to the body of the suitcase, leaving less room than expected to slide your fingers underneath.

-The weight capacity for this suitcase is listed at 50 pounds and we found it had plenty of room for two small pairs of shoes, several shirts, and a few pairs of pants.
+The listed weight capacity for this suitcase is 50 pounds, and we found it had plenty of room for two small pairs of shoes, several shirts, and a few pairs of pants.
 Interior organization was nothing outstanding, but it’s sufficient for a budget suitcase.
 You’ll find a zipper compartment with a mesh pocket, plus cross straps to compress clothes in the main body of the suitcase.
-It’s worth noting that the suitcase is listed as weighing 8.7 pounds, but we found it to be just 6.7 pounds when weighed in our Lab.
+It’s worth noting that the manufacturer lists the weight as 8.7 pounds, but we found it to be just 6.9 pounds when weighed in our Lab.

-Best Carry-On: Travelpro Luggage Platinum Elite 21” Expandable Carry-on Spinner Suiter
+Best Carry-On: Travelpro Luggage Platinum Elite 21-inch Expandable Carry-on Spinner Suiter

 Handle with 4 adjustable heights

 Includes a USB port but no battery pack